 Motor Oil Group has expressed strong social responsibility and ensures that its activities benefit local communities and domestic economy.
 The Group contributes to the support of local communities, through job creation, donation programs and economic support, enhancement of the local entrepreneurial activity, as well as through the purchase of goods and services from local suppliers.
 More specifically, we implement a program of donations and sponsorships, addressed to local communities and beyond, designed to improve people's quality of life, to protect the environment and foster a healthy social and cultural life.
 All our business activities interact positively and productively with the social environment in which we operate.
 Our responsibility towards the society prompts us to us to get involved in shaping a social sphere with values towards a sustainable and optimistic future.

-TRANSPARENCY & ETHICS, ANTI-CORRUPTION & ANTI-COMPETITIVE PRACTICES
+TRANSPARENCY & ETHICS, ANTI-CORRUPTION & ANTI-COMPETITIVE PRACTICES corruption incidents were identified across the Group in 2020

 At Motor Oil Group, business ethics are embedded in our corporate governance principles and constitute the framework of our social and environmental responsibility.